Excel Formula To Calculate Time Worked

 =MAX(E5-G5,0)

-We utilize the MAX function to not end up with Negative hours where the Employee has operated the overtime.
-If the formula returns a negative, then the MAX function will return a zero in the Excel timesheet.
+We use the MAX function to not end up with Negative hours where the Employee has operated the overtime.
+If the formula returns a negative, the MAX function will return a zero in the Excel timesheet.

 You can calculate the total time (hours) worked in a month using the NETWORKDAYS function in Excel.